Gigaspaces/xap-docs/site/content/xap120/maven-artifacts.markdown

 ## Premium Extensions

 This section lists premium artifacts.
-The group Id for the these artifacts is `com.gigaspaces`
+The group Id for hese artifacts is `com.gigaspaces`

 | Artifact Id	   | Location in product | Required For |
 |------------------|---------------------|---|